Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 3418.
 Methods in Observational Astrophysics.

 This course is an introduction to methods and instrumentation used in observational astrophysics.
 Topics include image processing, data acquisition and analysis, and detectors for data across the electromagnetic spectrum.
-Prerequisite: PHYS 2425 and PHYS 2435 both with grades "C" or better.
+Prerequisite: PHYS 2326 and PHYS 2126 and PHYS 2335 and PHYS 2135 all with grades "C" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.